willowtreeapps/wist/README.md

 ## Wist format

-Wist format is a code formatter built into Wist.
+Wist format or `wist-fmt` is an opinionated code formatter built into Wist.
+It works by traversing your codes abstract syntax tree and reprinting it with the appropriate whitespace after. `wist-fmt` can be run in a pre-commit hook, or in your CI environments to ensure your codebase has a consistent code style.

 ```
 Usage: wist-fmt [options] [file.brs]

   -i, --indent Int  Number of tokens to indent
+  --use-tabs        Indent with tabs
   -h, --help        Show help
   -v, --version     Show version information
 ```